 “Would you like us to stow your weapon?”
 The coachman pointed at my sword.

 “No, sir.”
 Who knew what manners of men I would meet on the road?
-I would not give up my defence so easily——even if I did not always speak my bluster and my boldness was still unproven.
+I would not give up my defense so easily——even if I did not always speak my bluster and my boldness was still unproven.

 I fumbled with Hotspur’s lead rope and the knots on his halter.
 Though they were perfect, the work of my father, I loosened each one, then snugged them tight again.
 Hotspur’s forelock needed combing.
 I lifted his forefoot and balanced it across my thigh.
 Though his hoof was clean, I made work for myself by snatching the hoof pick from my belt and tapping on the shoe to test the set of each nail.

 “Come on then, or we’ll be wanting another pint before we go,” the coachman sang.

 I wished my horse had more feet to tend to.
 Perhaps twenty or thirty and those needing shoeing, enough work to get me through the day and back to my bed.
 I was done much too soon.
 When I raised up from my crouch, my father stood before me.
 His hands hung loosely over his apron, empty.